Greene County— New jail, bigger jail?

 The third in a series of articles looking at the proposed expansion of the Greene County Jail, and the economic, social and human issues surrounding incarceration in the county.

-• Read the first and second articles in this series.
+• Read the first, second, fourth and fifth articles in this series.

 Does Greene County need a new jail?

 The consensus of county officials, bolstered by the conclusions of the consulting firm hired by the county, is yes.

 In its May 2019 final report, Omaha, Neb.-based architectural consulting firm HDR lays out several options and recommends that the county build a 500-bed jail and turn over the Adult Detention Center, or ADC, to a third-party provider for drug treatment and rehabilitation.

 This option “offers both long-term jail capacity and a community asset in ADC that can provide needed residential behavioral health care and counseling,” the report states.

 The option is the second-largest, in terms of bed size, of the five options developed by HDR.
 It would increase the existing bed capacity by 118 beds, or 30%.

 The new jail would combine the maximum-security downtown jail, the medium-security ADC and the sheriff’s offices into a new single facility.
 The cost and placement of that facility have yet to be determined, although the HDR report cites total construction costs of $72.5 million.
 Ongoing operating costs have yet to be determined.

 Sheriff’s endorsement of plan

 Last Thursday, at the Greene County Commissioners’ regular meeting, Greene County Sheriff Gene Fischer endorsed the report’s recommendation of a 500-bed facility, echoing his previous statements to the News that the county needed a jail of that size.